Connecting farm workers with Victoria’s agribusinesses

 Agri Labour Australia partners with Victorian farms in the livestock industry to source workers for positions in manual labour, animal husbandry, machinery operation, facility maintenance and more.

-Agri Labour Australia also supplies farm workers for regional Victoria’s poultry and dairy farms, and piggeries.
+Agri Labour Australia also supplies farm workers for regional Victoria’s poultry and dairy Australia jobs, and piggeries.

 Livestock roles are generally intensive, with many of Victoria’s farms needing to top up casual staff several times a year (for example, during poultry farm shed changeover periods).